I'm a Product Manager, Big Data wrangler and hobbyist programmer ... among other things.

 - Present •

 Acorn-i is a specialist in generating sales on Amazon and ensuring brands are setup for e-commerce success.
 Consumers have changed the way they shop with e-commerce being the fastest growing channel accounting for one-fifth of total retail sales.
 More than half of all product searches now start on Amazon.
-It is imperative that brand content and products are discoverable on Amazon and optimised for consumer purchase to build market share and revenue.
+Having a presence on Amazon doesn’t guarantee success.
+There is much work to ensure brand content and products must be discoverable on Amazon.
+Well designed content will remove friction from the consumer’s purchase decision and benefit the Seller.

 Within the department, I am the Lead Product Manager for the Vendor Integrations team.
 Together we develop software powering the retrieval of data from our Vendor Partners used in our data platform, Proteus.
 As a Product Owner, I produce Stories and Technical Documentation to enact our roadmap.
 This information is derived from external API documentation and collaborating with Vendor Partners to access custom data feeds.